Lohoris/IT4/README.md

 5. search for "IT4 Keyboard Layout" and check the box
 6. check also "Show Input menu in menu bar"
 7. go into the menu bar and select "IT4 Keyboard Layout"

+_Steps 2 and 3 were necessary in older OSX versions, while may not be required anymore in modern ones._